 STEM Action Schools were awarded on their ability to share effective STEM pedagogy, illustrate innovative practice for student engagement in STEM, and demonstrate effective leadership, professional learning, student career path planning and industry partnerships.

 “We warmly welcome the announcement that Maitland Grossmann High has earned the prestigious STEM Action School title.
 Inspiring students to study STEM and consider STEM careers takes a dedicated, knowledgeable and professional team of teachers which is exactly what Maitland Grossmann has.
-We congratulate them for their commitment and achievement,” said RDA Hunter’s ME Program Director, Dr Scott Sleap.
+We congratulate them for their commitment and achievement,” said RDA Hunter’s ME Program Director, Rick Evans.